openvm-org/openvm/stark-middleware/README.md

 ## Multiple STARKs

-The backend supports the simultaenous proving of a system of multiple RAPs with trace matrices of different heights and widths.
+The backend supports the simultaneous proving of a system of multiple RAPs with trace matrices of different heights and widths.
 This brings additional nuance because Plonky3 supports the notion of a Mixed Matrix Commitment Scheme (MMCS), which allows the simultaneous commitment to a set of matrices of different heights.